eunos-1128/QMEAN/doc/source/getting_started.rst

 You need the QMEAN modules to be directly accessible from within Python.
-To enable this in your current shell type:
+Following command enables QMEAN in your current shell:

   .. code-block:: bash

     export PYTHONPATH=path_to_qmean_build_dir/stage/lib64/python2.7/site-packages:$PYTHONPATH

-Alternatively you can also add this command to .bashrc, so it is set permanently.
+You can add this command to .bashrc, so it is set permanently.
-If everything is setup correctly, you can test the setup in an interactive ost session by typing: from qmean import *
+If everything is setup correctly, you can test the setup in an interactive ost session by typing: from "qmean import *" or, even better, run the example scripts from the documentation.